LauraBrogan/pands-project-2019/README.md

 This is the outcome of running the above python script
 ![alt text](https://github.com/LauraBrogan/pands-project-2019/blob/master/irissum.JPG)

 This script helps to summarise the data set we can see what the mean, min, max, standard deviations values are for the total data set under the headings sepal_length,  sepal_width,  petal_length,  petal_width.
-This give a clear layout of the measurements and can be easily interpreted.
-We can see that the Sepal length spans a range of 3.6  from 7.9 a the max to 4.3 at the min, but the petal length spans a much wider range of 5.9 between all the species from 6.9 at the max to 1.0 min.
+This gives a clear layout of the measurements and can be easily interpreted.
+We can see that the Sepal length spans a range of 3.6  from 7.9 at the max to 4.3 at the min, but the petal length spans a much wider range of 5.9 between all the species from 6.9 at the max to 1.0 at the minimum.

 **D. boxpl.py**